 + + +

 If you would like to comment on anything in these posts, I would be delighted to hear from you.
 Please also visit my author’s website at www.reynafavis.com.

 Soul Search and Soul Scent, novels of supernatural suspense, are available for purchase on Amazon.

 If you would like to subscribe to this blog, click on the three bars at the upper right.
-The next full post will be available on or before October 31st.
+The next full post will be available on or before November 30th.